During the procedure

 The procedure typically takes one to three hours.
-During surgery, a flexible, insulated wire (lead) is inserted into a major vein under or near your collarbone and guided, with the help of X-ray images, to your heart.
-The ends of the leads are secured to your heart's bottom pumping chambers (ventricles), while the other ends are attached to the shock generator, which is usually implanted under the skin beneath your collarbone.
+During surgery, one or more flexible, insulated wires (leads) are inserted into veins under or near your collarbone and guided, with the help of X-ray images, to your heart.
+The ends of the leads are secured to your heart, while the other ends are attached to the generator, which is usually implanted under the skin beneath your collarbone.

 After the procedure

 After implantation, your doctor will test your ICD and program it to treat your specific heart rhythm problem.
 Testing the ICD may require shocking your heart.